istio/istio/DEV-GUIDE.md

 export GOPATH=~/go
 export PATH=$PATH:$GOPATH/bin
 export ISTIO=$GOPATH/src/istio.io # eg. ~/go/src/istio.io

+# Please change HUB and TAG to a desired HUB and TAG for custom docker
+# container builds.
+export HUB="gcr.io/yourid"
+export TAG=`whoami`

 # If your github username is not the same as your local user name (saved in the
 # shell variable $USER), then replace "$USER" below with your github username